frznprograms/mini-transformer/README.md

   save_steps: 2500
 ```

 Once done, you can move on to training the model on your prepared dataset.
 Note that here we only provide the basic parameters.
-Please refer to the source code <insert link here> for more details and other ways to customise training:
+Please refer to the source code <https://github.com/frznprograms/mini-transformer/blob/main/src/models/training.py> for more details and other ways to customise training:

 ```{python}
 from src.models.training import ModelTrainer